-Among all the benefits of calcium, the most important ones are that it aids in maintaining bone health and dental health, as well as the prevention of colon cancer and the reduction of obesity.
-We need calcium from birth all the way until we reach old age.
-In our infant days, calcium is required for proper bone and tooth growth; during adolescence, as the bones develop, calcium is again essential to support the growth.
+Among all the health benefits of calcium, the most important ones are that it aids in maintaining bone and dental health, as well as helps in the prevention of colon cancer and the reduction of obesity.
+We need it from birth all the way until we reach old age.
+In our infant days, it is required for proper bone and tooth growth; during, as the bones develop, calcium is again essential to support the growth.

 Symptoms of Calcium Deficiency

 Recognizing the deficiency of calcium in the body is quite easy.
 It has some very obvious symptoms, including the following:

 - Cramps and spasms

 - High blood pressure

 - Gum diseases

 Often, children who haven’t been nourished with calcium since birth, suffer from rickets, in which the bones become weak and flexible, as a result, they have bowed legs, sunken chest, and beaded ribs.
 Thus, a regular supply of calcium is very important in growing children and teenagers as it can substantially reduce the risks of osteoporosis in old age.is a common ailment in one out of every three women and in one man in every 12, above 50 years of age.

 There are many sources of calcium, these include the following: